Recommended Cancer Screenings for Men in Arizona

 Cancer screenings are tests that look for signs of cancer before you have symptoms.
 Screenings are important because cancer is easier to treat in its earliest stages.
 They can even help prevent cancer by finding precancerous conditions.
 There are four main cancer screenings for men.

-At the University of Arizona Cancer Center at Dignity Health, we are dedicated to the prevention, early detection, and treatment of cancer.
-If you are a man interested in cancer screenings in Arizona, Find a Doctor near you today or call 844.214.5236 (8222).
+At the Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center, we are dedicated to the prevention, early detection, and treatment of cancer.
+If you are a man interested in cancer screenings in Arizona, Find a Doctor near you today or call (844) 214-5236.

 PSA is a blood test.
 While a high result may indicate prostate cancer, your PSA can be high for other reasons.
 If your PSA level is high, your doctor may recommend repeating the test or performing other procedures.